 HIGHER EDUCATION / ADULT EDUCATION REPRESENTATIVE

-Dr. Mandy Stewart is an associate professor at Texas Woman’s University in the Department of Literacy and Learning where she directs the Certificate of Biliteracy program and learns with pre- and in-service teachers.
+Mandy Stewart is an associate professor at Texas Woman’s University in the Department of Literacy and Learning where she is the program coordinator for the Certificate of Biliteracy and M.A. in Multilingual and Multicultural Studies.
 She is passionate about the bilingual and second language development of adolescents who are acquiring English as an additional language, focusing on the intersection of critical literacy and language research.
 Through the ELLevate! grant from the U.S. Department of Education, she works with high schools to improve the academic outcomes of emergent bilingual students through a cross-disciplinary multilingual approach.
 Mandy is also the co-author of the practitioner-focused But Does This Work with English Learners?
 A Guide for ELA Teachers 6-12 as well as the critical research book Radicalizing Literacies and Languaging: A Framework toward Dismantling the Mono-mainstream Assumption.

 STEPHANIE DE LUNA